 Your GPG key is critical

-If you lose your GPG private key, you lose all your passwords.
+Lose your GPG private key and you lose every password.
 Permanently.
-There’s no “forgot password” option, no support that can help you.
+No “forgot password” link, no support desk that can dig you out.

-- Backup your GPG key in multiple places
+- Back up your GPG key in more than one place

-- Remember your passphrase — consider writing it on paper in a safe
+- Remember your passphrase (writing it on paper in a safe is a reasonable move)

-- Consider a hardware key (YubiKey) for extra security
+- Consider a hardware key like a YubiKey

 GPG can be frustrating